samueljdonato/donato-professional-website/README.md

 # Donato Consulting Website

-Professional consulting website built with Next.js 14, TypeScript, and MDX.
+This repository shows the development and structures of my professional website built with Next.js 14, TypeScript, and MDX.
+The idea with this site is to show my overall professional profile and portfolio.
+The code is all custom for my own personal information but the site should be relatively modular.
+You can clone the repo and change the information to be pertinent to you if you want to utilize the site.

+This project was an exploration into this tech stack.
+I am no expert but interested in learning.
+Feel free to offer insight or edits on the quality of this repo.

 ## Features
 - MDX-powered writing system with syntax highlighting
-- Automatic GitHub project showcase
 - Responsive design with Tailwind CSS
 - Type-safe development with TypeScript